THE CAPUTO HISTORICAL FAMILIES ASSOCIATION

 Celebrating our heritage comes through in so many ways, we are who we are somewhat because of where we come from.
 Although our past does not define us, our perspective of the world can largely be shaped by the faith, heritage and traditions we choose to hold on.

-The International Nobility Association is a lineage society, serving to unite those of proven descend of former noble and notable historical importance families of the ancient Holy Roman Empire.
-The Association assists in educating members and interested parties in the European history, culture, and tradition.
+The International Nobility Association is a lineage society, serving to unite those of proven descend of former noble and notable historical importance families of the Ancient Times.
+The Association assists in educating members and interested parties in the World history, culture, and tradition.

 The Association uses the coat of arms of the ancient Dukes Caputo, an Italian historic family of the Kingdom of Naples, now an extinct family, to remember the most important branch of Caputo History.
 Our coat of arms stands: Of red with a gold lion's head placed in majesty and crowned gold.
 Royal crown jeweled circlet of gold surmounted by four visible pearls between five visible strawberry leave.
 Added Motto: Malo Mori Quam Foedari (I would rather die than be dishonored).